eclipse-edc/Connector/launchers/ids-connector/README.md

 these steps:

 1. Checkout the [Omejdn DAPS repository](https://github.com/International-Data-Spaces-Association/omejdn-daps)
-2. Retrieve the submodules: `git submodule update --init --remote`
+2. Retrieve the submodules:
+   > git submodule update --init --remote
 3. Generate a key and a certificate for the DAPS instance:
-   `openssl req -newkey rsa:2048 -new -nodes -x509 -days 3650 -keyout keys/omejdn/omejdn.key -out daps.cert`
+   > openssl req -newkey rsa:2048 -new -nodes -x509 -days 3650 -keyout keys/omejdn/omejdn.key -out daps.cert
 4. Modify `.env` in the project root: set `DAPS_DOMAIN` to the URL your DAPS instance will be running at.
-5. Register a connector: `scripts/register_connector.sh <client-name-for-connector> <security-profile>`.
-The security profile is optional and will default to *idsc:BASE_SECURITY_PROFILE* if not specified.
+5. Register a connector (the security profile is optional and will default to *idsc:BASE_SECURITY_PROFILE* if not specified):
+   > scripts/register_connector.sh <client-name-for-connector> <security-profile>
 6. Optionally, you can register more connectors by running step 5 multiple times with different client names.
-7. Run the DAPS: `docker compose -f compose-development.yml up`
+7. Run the DAPS:
+   > docker compose -f compose-development.yml up
 8. When you see `omejdn-server_1  | == Sinatra (v2.1.0) has taken the stage on 4567 for development with backup from Thin` in the logs, the DAPS is ready to accept requests.